What should I do if I think my baby is having an allergic reaction?

 If your baby is showing signs of a severe allergic reaction (anaphylaxis):

-• If you have an adrenaline (epinephrine) injector (such as EpiPen® Jr or Anapen® Junior 150) – give immediately.
+- If you have an adrenaline (epinephrine) device (such as EpiPen® Jr) – give immediately.

-• Phone an ambulance by calling triple zero — 000 (Australia, including mobiles).
+- Phone ambulance — triple zero — 000 (Australia, including mobiles).

-• Note the time the adrenaline injector was given (if you have one).
+- Note the time the adrenaline device was given (if you have one).

-• If used, give the used adrenaline injector to the ambulance staff when they arrive.
+- If used, give the used adrenaline device to ambulance staff when they arrive.

-Sometimes a second dose of adrenaline is needed.
-If you have given the adrenaline injector and your baby still has signs of anaphylaxis or your baby appears to improve and then signs of anaphylaxis begin to show again, give a second dose of adrenaline if available.
+Sometimes another dose of adrenaline is needed.
+If you have given the adrenaline device and your baby still has signs of anaphylaxis or your baby appears to improve and then signs of anaphylaxis begin to show again, give another dose of adrenaline if available.